What is Herpes?

-At Better2Know you can choose your test method: urine or a swab if you have symptoms, and blood if you do not.
-Results are available 2- 5 working days from the sample being received in the lab depending on which sample is taken.
-The test will say whether you have HSV I, HSV II, both types, or neither.
+At Better2Know, you can choose your test method: urine or a swab if you have symptoms, and blood if you do not.
+Results are available two to five working days from the sample being received in the lab depending on which sample is taken.
+The test will determine whether you have HSV I, HSV II, both types, or neither.

-Most people with Herpes are able to control their symptoms with medication.
+Most people with Herpes can control their symptoms with medication.
 It is advised to not have sex, or to use a condom if you have symptoms.

 Pregnant women who have carried the virus for some time are unlikely to pass the infection to their baby.
-However primary (first time) lesions that are exposed near the vaginal opening during delivery could cause the virus to be passed on to the baby, potentially causing a serious infection in the baby.
-In these cases a caesarean section is often carried out.
-If it is not yor first outbreak, then a normal vaginal birth is suggested.
+However, primary (first time) lesions that are exposed near the vaginal opening during delivery could cause the virus to be passed on, potentially causing a serious infection in the baby.
+In these cases, a caesarean section is often carried out.
+If it is not your first outbreak, a normal vaginal birth is suggested.

 There is an increased chance of recurrent symptoms during pregnancy.
 These are not likely to harm your baby.
 This does mean that some women who have previously been asymptomatic may notice symptoms for the first time whist pregnant.
 If you are in any way worried about Herpes and pregnancy, please consult your midwife.